sinoridha/nextjs-docker/README.md

 # nextjs-docker

-This is initial project next.js with docker.
+This is initial project next.js (SSR) with docker.

 Specification :
 * start with docker image node:10 (node version v10.15.3)